 My phone is much less a distraction now and I find myself not picking it up as much as I used to.
 Meaning I can spend my time on more useful things!

 Then the digital photo cameras came around and wow, we could take so many photos!
-And now our phones allow us to take pictures of high quality – we carry a camera with us all day long.
+And now we walk around with high-quality cameras in our pockets all day long.

 You probably have way too many duplicate photos on your phone and screenshots you only used once, all taking up storage.